wealdtech/ethereal/README.md

 The `--privatekey` argument supplies the private key to obtain and submitting account, for example `--privatekey=0x0000000000000000000000000000000000000000000000000000000000000001`.

 Note that information such as the passphrase and private key might be stored in your command line history.
 If this is an issue the values can be provided in the Ethereal configuration file as described above.

+By default Ethereal will return once the transaction has been submitted.
+The `--wait` argument makes the command wait for the transaction to be mined as well.
+If waiting should be limited this can be specified with the `--limit` argument, for example `--wait --limit=60s`.

 ### Logging